NeraSystems/pbs_accel/README.md

 > **Disclaimer**: This repository, including all code and binaries, is provided "as is" without any warranties, express or implied, including but not limited to implied warranties of merchantability or fitness for a particular purpose.
 The authors or Nera Systems INC assume no liability for any harm, damages, or losses resulting from the use or misuse of these files.

 Thank you for respecting the terms of use for these files.
-For support or inquiries, please contact rami@nera.systems
+For support or inquiries, please contact info@nera.systems